ethereum/devp2p/discv5/discv5-theory.md

         Alice->>Bob: m(nonce,FINDNODE)
         Note left of Alice:Hole punched in Alice's NAT for Bob Note left of Alice:FINDNODE timed out
-        Alice->>Relay: n(RELAYINIT[nonce])
+        Alice->>Relay: s(RELAYINIT[nonce])
-        Relay->>Bob:n(RELAYMSG[nonce])
+        Relay->>Bob: s(RELAYMSG[nonce])
         Bob-->>Alice: whoareyou(nonce)
         Note right of Bob: Hole punched in Bob's NAT for Alice Alice-->>Bob: hm(FINDNODE)
 ```

 Bob is behind a NAT.
-Bob is in Relay's kbuckets, they have a session together and Bob
+Bob is in Relay's kbuckets, they have a session together and Bob has
-has sent a packet to Relay in the last ~20 seconds hence Relay can get through Bob's
+sent a packet to Relay in the last ~20 seconds hence Relay can get through Bob's NAT[^1].
-NAT[^1].

-As part of recursive query for peers, Alice sends a [FINDNODE] request to Bob, who's
+As part of recursive query for peers, Alice sends a [FINDNODE] request to Bob, who's ENR
-ENR it received from Relay.
-By making an outgoing request to Bob, if Alice is behind a
+it received from Relay.
+By making an outgoing request to Bob, if Alice is behind a NAT,
-NAT, Alice's NAT adds the filtering rule
-`(Alice's-LAN-ip, Alice's-LAN-port, Bob's-WAN-ip, Bob's-WAN-port, entry-lifetime)` to
+Alice's NAT adds the filtering rule `(Alice's-LAN-ip, Alice's-LAN-port, Bob's-WAN-ip,
-it's UDP session table[^2][^3].
-This means a hole now is punched for Bob in Alice's NAT
+Bob's-WAN-port, entry-lifetime)` to it's UDP session table[^2][^3].
+This means a hole now
-for the duration of `entry-lifetime`.
-The request to Bob times out as Bob is behind a NAT.
+is punched for Bob in Alice's NAT for the duration of `entry-lifetime`.
+The request to Bob
+times out as Bob is behind a NAT.

 Alice initiates an attempt to punch a hole in Bob's NAT via Relay.
-Alice resets the request
+Alice resets the
-time out on the timed out [FINDNODE] message and wraps the message's nonce in a [RELAYINIT]
+request time out on the timed out [FINDNODE] message and wraps the message's nonce in a
-notification and sends it to Relay.
-The notification also contains its ENR and Bob's node
+[RELAYINIT] notification and sends it to Relay.
+The notification also contains its ENR and
-id.
+Bob's node id.

-Relay disassembles the [RELAYINIT] notification and uses the `tgt-id` to look up Bob's
+Relay disassembles the [RELAYINIT] notification and uses the `tgt-id` to look up Bob's ENR
-ENR in its kbuckets.
-With high probability, Relay will find Bob's ENR in its kbuckets
+in its kbuckets.
+With high probability, Relay will find Bob's ENR in its kbuckets as ~1
-as ~1 second ago, Relay assembled a [NODES] response for Alice containing Bob's ENR (see
+second ago, Relay assembled a [NODES] response for Alice containing Bob's ENR (see [UDP
-[UDP Communication] for recommended time out duration).
+Communication] for recommended time out duration).
 Relay assembles a [RELAYMSG]
 notification with Alice's message nonce and ENR, then sends it to the address in Bob's
 ENR.